vsmirn00/Zero-deforestation-mission/README.md

 ### Evaluating the results

 To evaluate the results, we used a Confusion Matrix, a Classification report and plotted the evolution of Accuracy and Validation_accuracy through the epochs of training.
 The results yielded by the training showed a clear sign that the model was learning the weights slowly but did not overfit.
-As our main objective was to evaluate the predictions based on F1-Score, the classification report provided us with the value of .
+As our main objective was to evaluate the predictions based on F1-Score, the classification report provided us with a small value.
+On of the key elements that needed to be addressed is the imbalance between classes.

 ### Conclusion

 The results were submitted in both formats, csv and json.
 For the seek of learning, different architectures could have been used for this project, like VGG16 for instance.
-However, it was worth the trial to use a homemade neural network which brought impressive results.
+However, it was worth the trial to use a homemade neural network.